ibis a pythonic query language

 string generating backend.
 Since Quansight Labs has taken on a role as a community maintainer

-.
-This collaboration introduced geospatial functionality to ibis
+for ibis.
+This collaboration introduced geospatial functionality to ibis, and we

 have on going efforts to introduce SQL Server support